-Lizardfishes (Aulopiformes) are generally deep-water dwellers (130-550 meters), although there are species from more superficial waters.
-Its name comes from the Greek aulopias which means pipe due to the shape of its body.
+Lizardfishes (order Aulopiformes) are generally deep water fish species (130-550 meters), although there are shallower water species.
+Their name comes from the Greek 'aulopias' which means pipe, due to the shape of their body.

 With an elongated body and oval section, Lizardfishes have a large mouth that extends past the eyes.
-The dorsal fin has 14-16 spokes and is in the anterior third of the body.
-They have a small dorsal fin located at the level of half of the anal fin.
-The pectoral fins have 13 spokes and are born just below the lateral line and in a slightly anterior position than the dorsal and pelvic fins.
-The pelvic fins are larger than the pectoral fins, have 9 spokes and are located in an abdominal position.
-The anal fin has 10-13 spokes.
+The dorsal fin has 14-16 rays and is located in the anterior third of the body.
+They have a reduced dorsal adipose fin located at the level of the middle of the anal fin.
+The pectoral fins have 13 rays and arise just below the lateral line and in a slightly anterior position than the dorsal and pelvic fins.
+The pelvic fins are larger than the pectoral fins, have 9 rays and are located in an abdominal position.
+The anal fin has 10-13 rays.
 None of the fins have spines.

 Lizardfishes are predators that feed on small fish and shrimp.
-There is sexual dimorphism, mainly the colors of the dorsal, anal, and pelvic fins.
-As a curiosity of this order of species, some species of lizard fish are hermaphrodites, being possible self-fertilization.
-There are 261 species in 15 families and 47 genera.
+There is sexual dimorphism, mainly the colors of the dorsal, anal and pelvic fins.
+As a curiosity of this order of species, some species of Lizardfishes are hermaphrodites, being self-fertilization possible.
+There are currently a total of 261 described species, classified into 15 families and 47 genera.